 kneat.com's contracts with customers are typically three years in length plus renewal terms and include license subscriptions (Software as a Service ("SaaS") or legacy on-premise upfront plus maintenance fees and professional service fees.
+Kneat.com only sells SaaS licenses to new customers but it still retains a few legacy on-premise customers.
+It expects these remaining on-premise customers to switch to SaaS in the coming 12 months.
 Once a new contract is signed, the deployment phase commences and typically takes four to six months for the new customer to go-live on the platform.
 However, the length of the deployment project will be specific to each customer's requirements.
 Some fees related to deployment and licenses may be collected up front, however Kneat's revenue recognition criteria is such that revenue is only recognized on completion of the deployment phase when the licenses are available for use by the customer.
 This results in a typical time lag of four to six months from the date of a new customer announcement to the date of initial revenue recognition.
+Kneat.com provide professional services to assist customers with the deployment of Kneat Gx, scaling the system to new processes and locations, and training users.
+The Company also has a strategy to work with partner companies with a view to enabling those partners to provide these professional services to Kneat customers.
+Currently, Kneat has relationships with close to 50 partner companies